SWI-Prolog/plweb-blog/tabling-for-blackboard.md

 ```

 If we do the database update asynchronously with the reasoners, i.e., in
-a separete thread, the reasoner may find itself in a situation where no
+a separate thread, the reasoner may find itself in a situation where no
 temperature is known.
 We can adjust the code to first add the new
 temperature and them remove the old.
-The presense of two temperature
+The presence of two temperature
 facts may upset the reasoner as well though.

 What to do?
 If we use the _cooperative multitasking_ approach based on
-engines or delimited continutions there is no problem as the main thread
+engines or delimited continuations there is no problem as the main thread
 will read events from the input and handle them.
 As nothing runs
 concurrently, this works fine.